 It’s wise to take a week or so to dedicate to your study of this exam.
 If you don’t feel as though you’re a strong test taker, take a little longer, but don’t let it drag out for long.
 We want you to pass your test the first time you take it, and we know that you can do it.

-The next step after completing all of your pre-license coursework or self-study is to take the insurance exam.
+The next step after completing all of your pre-license coursework or self-study is to take the Iowa producer licensing exam.
 You will take one exam for each line of insurance you wish to carry.